-Of particular importance to ongoing assessment of potential conditions of sea water intrusion are the groundwater quality data from two sets of coastal monitoring wells.
-During an investigation conducted in the late 1960's, for which the monitoring well sets were constructed, localized areas of degraded shallow groundwater were identified but concluded at the time to be due to environmental factors other than intrusion (California DWR, 1970).
-Review of the coastal monitoring results through 2016, in particular TDS values, provides an indication of whether sea water intrusion has occurred in the coastal SMVMA; review of coastal nitrate concentrations provides a measure of the extent and magnitude of water quality degradation from land use activities further inland.
+Focus is provided herein on historical groundwater quality conditions along the coast where ongoing assessment of potential conditions of sea water intrusion is of particular importance.
+During an investigation conducted in the late 1960's, for which two coastal monitoring well sets were constructed, localized areas of degraded shallow groundwater were identified but concluded at the time to be due to environmental factors other than sea water intrusion (California DWR, 1970).
+Review of the coastal monitoring well data record commencing in the mid-1970s, in particular TDS values, provides an indication of whether sea water intrusion has occurred in the coastal SMVMA.
+Review of coastal nitrate concentrations provides a measure of the extent and magnitude of water quality degradation from land use activities further inland.
 Historical water quality graphs for these wells are provided in Appendix B.